ssmtdatta/ML/README.md

 # ML
-Machine learning and data analytics codes for Jiobit
+Machine learning and data analytics codes for
+- Jiobit
+- AI Project
+- coursework and class projects